 Although the Food Festival had again been a successful event in attendances of both visitors and exhibitors it had operated at a financial loss which was largely due to the lower level of sponsorship attracted by Clitheroe Food Festival of Food Ltd and some necessary additional costs around security and crowd safety.
 The loss for this year could be supported by the use of the earmarked reserves set aside for this purpose.

-- RESOLVED: That the report be noted. - 184 GENERAL REPORT OF THE DIRECTOR OF COMMUNITY SERVICES
+184 GENERAL REPORT OF THE DIRECTOR OF COMMUNITY SERVICES

 The Director of Community Services submitted a report updating Committee on specific aspects in relation to Ribblesdale Pool, the Platform Gallery and Sports Development.